If you want to learn more about Mike Tyson push-ups, then you’ve come to the right place!

 This push-up variation works a lot of your body simultaneously and is a tough exercise to perform correctly.

-Like pretty much all push-up variations, Mike Tyson push-ups work your chest, shoulders, arms (in particular your triceps), and core.
-However, as your legs are used to perform a squat like movement at the highest point of the exercise, your quads actually play a big role in the exercise too.
+Like pretty much all push-up variations, Mike Tyson push-ups work your chest, shoulders, triceps, and core.
+However, as your legs perform a squat-like movement at the highest point of the exercise, your quads play a big role in the exercise too.

 As the movement is so big throughout Mike Tyson push-ups, a lot of work is needed to be done by multiple muscle groups.